sdiehl/schnorr-nizk/README.md

 Schnorr Identification Scheme
 =============================

 The Schnorr protocol is an example of a Sigma protocol.
 A Sigma protocol is a three-step protocol in which communication between prover and verifier goes forwards once, then backwards, then forwards again.
 In general terms:

 - `P  ->  V`:  commitment
 - `V  ->  P`:  challenge
 - `P  ->  V`:  response (proof)

-The Schnorr identification scheme runs interactively between the prover and the verifier.
-The protocol is defined for a cyclic group of order `n` with generator `G`.
+The protocol is defined for a cyclic group of order `n`.

 The prover aims to convince the verifier that he knows some value `a`.
 Let `a` be her private key.
 Therefore, `P = G * [a]`**[1]** will be her public key.
 In order to prove knowledge of it, the prover interacts with the verifier in three passes: